Google Rating

 • Cold air hits your teeth.

 The pain usually comes and goes without warning.
-The discomfort might be mild or strong.
+It might feel mild one day and stronger the next.
 It can affect one tooth or several.
 Sound familiar?
-Speak to a dentist and find out the cause.
+Speak to your dentist and find out the cause.

 Causes of sensitive teeth